Depression Diagnosis and Treatment

 Finally, a person might struggle with weight fluctuation and changes in appetite.
 For some people battling depression, they might experience a feeling like they do not want to eat, which can lead to weight loss.

-For others, this disorder might lead to issues such as binge-eating or eating an excess of calories each day, leading to weight gain.7 If you or a loved one are experiencing several of these symptoms, please reach out to a health care professional.
+For others, this disorder might lead to issues such as binge eating or eating an excess of calories each day, leading to weight gain.7 If you or a loved one are experiencing several of these symptoms, please reach out to a healthcare professional.

 Misdiagnosis of Depression

-Because of this issue, it is very important to take every precaution and try to be as honest as possible when speaking with a health care provider about your symptoms.
-8
+Because of this issue, it is very important to take every precaution and try to be as honest as possible when speaking with a healthcare provider about your symptoms.8

 How Often Do Doctors Make Mistakes?

 Misdiagnoses are infrequent today since symptoms normally present themselves at the same time.
 Just in case, it is wise to get a second opinion to make sure that you are treating the right thing.
-Other undiagnosed health issues can also cause depression or present similar symptoms, so extra testing to rule out other possible factors is a good idea.8

 Symptoms That Overlap With Other Mental Illnesses

 With many mental health disorders, there are overlapping symptoms that can make diagnosis challenging.
-One study found there are even similar genetic variations among five of the most major mental health disorders.9 Some of these symptoms include fatigue, anxious feelings, irritability, a loss of interest in things a person used to like, and feelings of hopelessness.
+One study found there are even similar genetic variations among five of the most major mental health disorders.9

 Consequences of Misdiagnosis